 Additionally, in class and for the exercises, students will be able to identify instances of inequity in the treatment of others as well as in the valuation of damages, and to learn to make persuasive arguments that promote equity.
-You will also be able to effectively employ strategies of active listening, empathy and effective allyship during classroom discussions and negotiation exercises.
+You will also be able to effectively employ strategies of active listening, empathy and effective allyship during our classroom discussions and during your negotiation exercises.

 Conflict is inherent in negotiation, and the law school setting adds further competition for grades.
 This approximates the conflict and competition for money in the real world, but it doesn't mean that this must be unpleasant.
 It makes things exciting!
 Try not to give or take offense (don't be either a whiner or a jerk); and, like actors playing a role, don't take what happens during a negotiation personally.
-Remember you will be interacting with the same students throughout the semester, just as in the real world you will likely negotiate with some of the same opposing counsel in future negotiations.
+Remember, you will be interacting with the same students throughout the semester, just as in the real world you will likely negotiate with some of the same opposing counsel in multiple negotiations.
 Effective negotiators (cooperative or aggressive) always treat each other with respect and courtesy.
-I want full effort but please don't be full of yourself.
-Keep in mind that each of your graded exercises is only worth appx.
-11% of your grade.
+I want to see full effort but please don't be full of yourself.
+Keep in mind that each of your graded exercises is only worth approximately 11 % of your grade.
 Remember to be PREPARED but also try to have FUN!

-2. Course Materials:
+3. Course Materials:

-The required texts are: (1) Effective Legal Negotiation and Settlement, 9th Ed., Charles Craver, ISBN # 9781531017798, Carolina Academic Press [the 8th Edition is also acceptable]; and (2) Getting To Yes, by Roger Fisher, William L. Ury and Bruce Patton (Penguin Books, May 3, 2011) or any addition.
+The required texts are: (1) Effective Legal Negotiation and Settlement, 9th Ed., Charles Craver, ISBN # 9781531017798, Carolina Academic Press [the 8th Edition is also acceptable]; and (2) Getting To Yes, by Roger Fisher, William L. Ury and Bruce Patton (Penguin Books, May 3, 2011) or any edition.

-3. Audio visual Materials & Equipment:
+4. Audio visual Materials & Equipment:

-This semester we will usually meet in person on Thursdays but also some Tuesdays.
+This semester we will usually meet in person only on Thursdays, but we will meet on some Tuesdays.
 There may be a few classes that I may need to teach via Zoom.
-Unless there is some sort of last-minute emergency, I will always give you at least 24 hours' notice before we change an in-person meeting to a Zoom format.
+Unless there is some sort of last-minute emergency, I will try to give you at least 24 hours' notice before we change an in-person meeting to a Zoom format.
 If/when we do meet via Zoom make sure that you have a good internet connection, that you have the camera on during class, that the light source is in front of you (not behind you), and that you are fully dressed.
 Please set up a designated place where you are comfortable having the camera on or set up a virtual background.

-For negotiation exercises you are encouraged to meet in person, but you can also negotiate via Zoom, other video chat platforms, telephone, or email.
+For negotiation exercises you are encouraged to meet in person, but you can also negotiate via Zoom, other video chat platforms, telephone, email, or even text.